Jamezhall/Jammming/README.md

 This is my Unit 3 Project for "Building Web apps" Codecademy Course.

-Note: all styles are provided from the course (def not mine!)

 ## Features

 Below is a list of the website's features: